salesforce/eslint-plugin-lwc/docs/rules/no-static-imports-of-user-specific-scoped-modules-in-ssrable-components.md

 -   `@salesforce/userPermission/*`
 -   `@salesforce/customPermission/*`

-To replace these deprecated modules, it is recommended to use dynamic imports to fetch the required information on-demand.
+To replace these deprecated modules, it is recommended to use dynamic imports to fetch the required information on-demand \*\*[Add Dynamic Data to LWR Sites](https://developer.salesforce.com/docs/atlas.en-us.exp_cloud_lwr.meta/exp_cloud_lwr/advanced_expressions.htm).

 ### Handling Deprecation in components